nielslerches/utils/README.md

 # Random stuff

-## Functional calculation magnitude for an n-dimensional vector
+## Functional calculation of magnitude for an n-dimensional vector
 ```python
 from math import sqrt
 from functools import reduce